DarshiniSP/Reverie/README.md

 ### 3. Nudge threshold calibration is static and uniform
 Each nudge type has hardcoded thresholds (for example, "goal drift after N days").
 These should adapt per user based on behavioral feedback.
 If a user consistently dismisses goal drift nudges, the threshold should increase.
 Currently they do not.

-### 4. Offline sync queue is disabled in the current build
-The OfflineOperationQueue architecture for handling CloudKit sync conflicts exists but is not active.
-Editing data across devices in poor connectivity may produce conflicts.

-### 5. No collaborative or social layer
-Accountability partners, shared journeys, and social commitment mechanisms are well-documented drivers of follow-through.
-Reverie is entirely solo.

 ## Future Directions

 ### 6. On-device inference